Ashton Canal Bridge

 Making new connections

-An iconic pedestrian and cycle bridge will connect two neighbourhoods in the Ancoats district of Manchester, and join city centre walking and cycling networks together in the process
+An iconic pedestrian and cycle bridge connecting two neighbourhoods in the Ancoats district of Manchester, joining city centre walking and cycling networks together in the process

 Project details